The LCD RGB KEYPAD for RPi and the Arduino

-The pin layout from above (= like the RPi header):
+The pin layout from above (= like the RPi header) looks like following:

 The Hardware Driver for the MCP23017

-The LCD library offers a class for I2C displays connected with an MCP23017.
+The Noiasca LCD library offers a class for I2C displays connected with a MCP23017.
 It uses the 4bit mode.
 The RW pin is connected but unused.